sclorg/redis-container/README.md

 Test
 ----
-Users can choose between testing a Redis test application based on a RHEL or CentOS image.
+Users can choose between testing a Redis test application based on a RHEL or CentOS Stream image.

 *  **RHEL based image**